zth/rescript-relay/reason-relay-documentation/docs/enums.md

 ## Wrapping up

-Now you know all about enums in ReasonRelay!
+Now you know all about enums in RescriptRelay!